make-resume/make-resume.github.io/docs/faq.md

    - you've to install these in a directory to use

-3. _local_ themes are simply a folder containing theme files
+3. _local_ themes are simply a folder containing the theme files
    - a _local_ theme should be in the same directory as your info file

 ## How themes are chosen?